 Before you get started, it is essential to discover the steps of a hypnosis session and recognize how they can assist you in empowering the subconscious.
 It is pretty simple; hypnosis for social anxiety can include a few or 15 minutes.
 The steps involve:

 - RELAXATION TECHNIQUES: hypnosis initiates by relaxing the mind and body.
-Starting relaxation makes the body go out of worry and enter the relaxed and deep frame of mind.
+Starting relaxation makes the body stop worrying and enter the relaxed and deep frame of mind.
 One of the most common techniques used includes deep breathing.
 Hence, you can take many deep and long breaths before you start.

 - ENTERING SOCIAL ANXIETY HYPNOSIS: The initial phase of hypnosis needs to follow a script that will assist your mind in relaxing.
 Most of the writings of hypnosis walk you through the process of attaining a trance.
 You can set up with something as simple as repeating countdown and positive declarations.
 Now, you will find your mind and body relaxed, and you can enter into a state of hypnosis, like daydreaming.